 The Cartography and Geographic Information Society is the U.S. adhering body to the International Cartographic Association (ICA).
 The U.S. National Committee (USNC) for the ICA is a standing committee of CaGIS that is the liaison between ICA and CaGIS. as well as the larger the U.S. cartographic community.

 By coordinating fundraising efforts across the community, CaGIS was able to award $42,000 for travel support for early career and mature scholars.
 Contributions came from the National Science Foundation, CaGIS, Esri, Intergraph, the AAG Cartography Specialty Group, and Digital Globe.
 This is an important part of CaGIS’s responsibility to promote Cartography and GIScience.

-At present, the following ICA commissions have chairs or co-chairs from the United States:
+The following ICA commissions have chairs or co-chairs from the United States: